ocangelo/roll20/WildShape/README.md

 * can be used for both PC and NPC to shape shift into either a PC or an NPC
 * alt-double clicking on the "shape shifted" token will open the relative pc/npc sheet so that you can run actions from your new shape
 * automatically:
-	* DRUIDS ONLY: copy INT/WIS/CHA attributes to NPCs and set corrected saving throws and skills considering proficiencies according to 5e rules; automatically check and decrease a configurable "wild shape" resource
+	* **DRUIDS ONLY**: copy INT/WIS/CHA attributes to NPCs and set corrected saving throws and skills considering proficiencies according to 5e rules; automatically check and decrease a configurable "wild shape" resource
     * change the token size
     * set hp/ac/speed on bar1/2/3 when you shapeshift
     * setup senses (e.g. light, vision) from darkvision/blindsight info on NPCs, can set defaults and overrides per shape